Master of Applied Science (Acupuncture)

 RMIT has strong links with Chinese medicine professional bodies in Australia and internationally, and has national and international teaching and research partners.

-This is an intensive workshop-based three-year part-time program, designed for practising professionals who want to study part-time.
+This is an intensive workshop-based three-year part-time program, designed for practising professionals who want to advance their studies part-time.

 The program consists of four workshops each year.
 Each workshop runs for four days.